maize-genetics/phg_v2/README.md

 # PHG version 2
 The Practical Haplotype Graph (PHG) is a powerful tool for representing pangenomes.
-The PHG is optimized for the plant breeding and genetics, where genomic diversity can be high and imputation with low density markers is essential for breeding efficiency.
+The PHG is optimized for the plant breeding and genetics, where genomic diversity can be high, phased haplotypes are common (e.g. inbred lines), and imputation with low density markers is essential for breeding efficiency.
+This is powerful complement to the excellent tools such as [BEAGLE](https://faculty.washington.edu/browning/beagle/beagle.html) that is used extensively in low diversity, unphased species with high density genotyping.

 The PHG is a trellis graph based representation of genic and intergenic regions (called reference ranges) which represent diversity across and between samples.
 It can be used to: create custom genomes for alignment, call rare alleles, impute genotypes, and efficiently store genomic data from many samples (i.e. reference, assemblies, and other lines).
 The PHG also works well with community standards including the Breeding API [BrAPI](https://brapi.org) and powerful tools for R such as [rPHG](https://github.com/maize-genetics/rPHG) for pangenome extraction and [rTASSEL](https://github.com/maize-genetics/rTASSEL) for connecting genotype to phenotype.